Skip to main content

 Clinical Services Manager – Physiotherapy

 Ian qualified as a Physiotherapist in 2008 at the University of Huddersfield.
 He has worked throughout all sectors including the NHS, Independent and Corporate sector.
 This variety has given Ian a well-rounded knowledge base in the majority of areas.
-His real interest is Knee, Ankle and Foot conditions whether they are MSK or Orthopaedic in nature.
+His real interest is Knee, Ankle and Foot conditions weather they are MSK or Orthopaedic in nature.

 Senior Physiotherapist